-On our Reality Tour, Ecuador: Social and Environmental Justice in the Andes and the Amazon, travel to the northern Amazon region to look at the damaging effects of oil and other extractive industries while you experience the breathtaking diversity and beauty of the Amazon rainforest.
-You will spend New Year’s Eve in the Yasuní and participate in a local celebration.
+On our Reality Tour, Ecuador: Social and Environmental Justice in the Andes and the Amazon, travel to the northern Amazon region to look at the damaging effects of oil and other extractive industries, while experiencing the breathtaking diversity and beauty of the Amazon rainforest.
+You will spend New Year’s Eve in the Yasuní region and participate in a local celebration.
 Meet with indigenous leaders and healers, and visit ecotourism projects that provide alternatives to oil and logging.
 Also learn about the historic ongoing court-battle against Chevron and its toxic legacy of oil exploitation in Ecuador.
 Back in Quito, discuss environmental, social, and economic rights with activists and leaders.

 We hope you can kick off the new year in a special way by participating in this amazing travel experience.